 |Liberal art electives||9||13.5|

 Biology and chemistry must be for majors and include a laboratory component.
 We will accept genetics and cell biology as a biology prerequisite.
 We will not accept microbiology as a biology prerequisite.
 We do not require a physics laboratory.
 We prefer microeconomic courses for our economics prerequisite requirement.
 We will accept comparative anatomy and physiology courses.
 Liberal Art electives accepted include humanities and social science courses.
-Examples of commonly accepted humanities include: Art, business, ethics, creative writing, fine arts, languages, music, religion, and theater.
+Examples of commonly accepted humanities include: Art, business, ethics, creative writing, fine arts, languages, music, religion, and theatre.
 Examples of social sciences include anthropology, additional economic courses, child development, geography, history, management, political science, social work, sociology, and women studies.

 The SCCP Supplemental Application is accessible on the SCCP website beginning July 1st.